Why a Boring Date Night is Better Than No Date Night

 Your marriage won’t wait for the perfect date night or date day.
 Your spouse won’t wait to feel valued and needed and wanted.
 See Priorities: Why You Need to Put Your Marriage First

-You can’t put your relationship in the back burner, hoping to pick it up when “everything gets better and there’s less pressure.”
+You can’t put your relationship in the back burner, hoping to pick it up when “when there’s less pressure.”
 If you do, you’ll discover there’s no marriage to pick up.
 Or the drift took you too far.

 That’s why you need that “boring” date night/date day.
 It keeps the motor humming; keeps you tethered together, as opposed to drifting apart.